Top 6 solutions for AI for ticketing systems in 2026

 2. Zendesk

-Key AI Features: Intelligent triage for routing tickets, AI-powered bots to answer common questions, and generative AI tools to help agents summarize chats and tweak their tone.
+Key AI Features: Intelligent triage for efficient ticket routing, AI-powered bots to handle high-volume inquiries, and generative AI tools that assist agents by summarizing conversations and refining their communication style.

 Pricing: AI bots are available on the Suite Team plan ($55/agent/mo).
-The more useful AI Copilot costs an extra $50/agent/mo, and you can only get it if you’re on the Suite Professional plan ($115/agent/mo) or higher.
-The costs pile up fast.
+Zendesk also offers a powerful AI Copilot for $50/agent/mo on the Suite Professional plan ($115/agent/mo) or higher, allowing teams to invest in top-tier automation as their requirements grow.

 3. Freshdesk

-Freshdesk, from the Freshworks family, is a user-friendly help desk with its own AI, called Freddy.
-It’s a good choice for teams that need to manage support across many channels, like email, chat, and social media, and want to see all those conversations in one spot.
+Freshdesk, from the Freshworks family, is a highly capable and user-friendly help desk with its own powerful AI, called Freddy AI's comprehensive features.
+It is a reliable, mature platform that is an excellent choice for teams that need to manage support efficiently across many channels, like email, chat, and social media, within a unified workspace.

-Key AI Features: Freddy AI can automatically sort tickets, suggest replies for agents, and run self-service bots.
-It also has sentiment analysis to help you spot and prioritize unhappy customers.
+Key AI Features: Freddy AI can automatically sort tickets, suggest contextually relevant replies for agents, and run effective self-service bots.
+It also features sentiment analysis to help you proactively identify and prioritize customer needs.

 Pricing: AI features start on the Pro plan ($49/agent/mo).
 If you want the AI Copilot, you'll need to pay an extra $29/agent/mo.

-For big companies that are already using Salesforce for everything, Service Cloud with Einstein AI is a natural fit, even if it is very expensive.
+For big companies that are already using Salesforce for everything, Service Cloud with Einstein AI is a natural fit.
 Its biggest plus is how smoothly it connects customer service data with your CRM, giving agents a complete picture of every customer.

 Key AI Features: Einstein AI can classify cases, recommend responses, and summarize conversations.
 Its real strength comes from its deep connection with Salesforce CRM data, which allows for very personalized support.